hylo-lang/specification/spec.md

     } while x < 3
     ```

-    The binding `x` that occurring in the condition of the `do-while` statement is declared it its body.
+    The binding `x` that occurrs in the condition of the `do-while` statement is declared in it its body.

 4. The head of a `do-while` statement unconditionally transfers control to the body of the loop.
 The tail performs a continuation test.
 If it succeeds, control is transferred back to the head.
-Otherwise, it exits the loop.
+Otherwise, control exits the loop.

 ### While statements